OSA413/Sonic4_Tools/docs/AMB structure.md

 [FP] (File Pointer) - Pointer to where file data starts.

 [FL] (File Length) - Pointer to the length of the file.

+¹ - Changing this value to a random one doesn't crash game.

 ## Endianness